 The Alberta government requires us to calculate the tuition that is owed (or what refund we owe) as a percentage of the full tuition for the two-year program, based on what percentage of the two-year program has been completed.

 We calculate refunds as follows:

-- When 10% or less of the total two-year program has been provided, the student owes 25% of the total tuition; - When more than 10% but 50% or less of the total two-year program has been provided, the student only owes 50% of the total tuition; - When more than 50% of the total two-year program has been provided, but before the fifth week of the second year, the student only owes 75% of the total tuition; - After the fifth week of the second year begins, the student owes 100% of the total tuition.
+- When 10% or less of the total two-year program has been provided, the student owes 25% of the total tuition; - When more than 10% but 50% or less of the total two-year program has been provided, the student owes 60% of the total tuition;

+When more than 50% of the total two-year program has been provided the student owes 100% of the total tuition.